wenzhixin/bootstrap-table/site/docs/api/events.md

 - **Detail:**

-  It fires when all events trigger.
+  It fires when any event triggers.
 The parameters contain:

   * `name`: the event name,
   * `args`: the event data.